 Esther Simplot Site (Undeveloped)

 Esther Simplot Park is an undeveloped 55-acre park encompassing 17 acres of ponds and 8.9 acres of riparian natural areas.
+It is one of the riverside parks in the "Ribbon of Jewels" named for prominent local women.

 A $1 million gift from J.R. & Esther Simplot in January 2003 allowed the Boise Parks & Recreation Department to complete the purchase of riverfront property for the future Esther Simplot Park.